…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 ignoring the evidence and facts,

-ignoring compassion for justice for the innocent.
+ignoring justice for the innocent.

 Human anger does not produce the righteousness God desires.